Australia–United States sports rivalries: Basketball

 Due to an explosion of basketball popularity in Australia in the 1980s, a rivalry between the Australians and Americans formed in the ensuing decades.
 In 1996, Australia was set to compete against the US Dream Team II in the lead up to the 1996 Summer Olympics and NBA star Charles Barkley boldly claimed before the match that "We are the best country in the world.
-We’re the best at basketball.
+We're the best at basketball.
 We have got to kill them all."
-During the game, Australian guard Shane Heal hit a remarkable 8-from-13 from three-point range and when lining up for one of his shots in the third quarter, Charles Barkley arrived late and aggressively undercut Heal sending him sprawling to the floor in front of the Australian bench.
-Undaunted by the height and weight differential, Heal, who opponent stood six inches shorter than Barkley, chased the American star back down the court, letting fly with a volley of verbal barbs and bumped chests with Barkley.
-The United States won the match, 101-73.
+During the game, Australian guard Shane Heal hit a remarkable 8-from-13 from three-point range and when lining up for one of his shots in the third quarter, Barkley arrived late and aggressively undercut Heal sending him sprawling to the floor in front of the Australian bench.
+Undaunted by the height and weight differential, Heal, who stood six inches shorter than Barkley, chased the American star back down the court, letting fly with a volley of verbal barbs and bumped chests with Barkley.
+The pair were later chest-to-chest exchanging verbal remarks mid-court and had to be separated by referees and Karl Malone.
+The United States would go on to win the match, 101-73.

-In August 2019, Australia defeated the United States 98–94 for the first time.
-In recent years, Australia has seen many more players getting drafted into the NBA who have committed to playing for the national team, which has raised the standard of the international play and has resulted in more competitive performances against the United States.
+In August 2019, Australia defeated the United States 98–94 for the first time in the front of 52,000 fans at Marvel Stadium in Melbourne.
+In July 2021, Australia secured its second win in three years against the United States with a 91–83 victory in Las Vegas at a pre-Olympic warm-up game.
+In recent years, Australia has seen many more players getting drafted into the NBA who have committed to playing for the national team, which has raised the standard of the international play and has resulted in highly competitive performances against the United States.
 The United States have won 27 gold medals, 2 silver medals and 3 bronze medals all time in Olympic basketball, to Australia's 0 gold medals, 3 silver medals and 4 bronze medals.